• Skip to primary navigation

 • Sprinkles - Get your kids in the kitchen and let them have fun decorating these cinnamon rolls.
 You will need red, yellow, and green sprinkles.

-How to Make Gluten and Dairy Free King Cake Cinnamon Rolls
+How to Make Gluten Free King Cake Cinnamon Rolls

 Skip the store-bought cinnamon rolls with mystery ingredients.
 These sweet confections come together is just a few easy steps.